Office: Hagen Building 407 R

 Managing Editor, Behaviour

 I study the ways fish use behavior to solve ecological problems (behavioral ecology).
-The focus of my research is anti-predator competence over ecological and evolutionary time scales.
+The main focus of my research is anti-predator competence over ecological and evolutionary time scales.
 One line of research questions is how chemical cues mediate anti-predator behavior in aquatic habitats.
 A second set of questions is reproductive behavior of fishes, especially in the evolution of brood defense.
 Most recently I have been doing research on how parasites compromise the behavioral phenotype of their host to facilitate trophic transmission to their final host.
 I do lab research during the academic year using MSUM's fabulous aquatic research facility and field work in the summer at sites in Itasca State Park in my other life teaching for the University of Minnesota.
 This work (MSUM and UMN) is done almost entirely with undergraduate collaborators.

 - see the results and download pdfs of previous research

 - google scholar profile

 I have active collaborations within the MSUM Biosciences Department with Dan McEwen for all things quantitative, Sara Anderson on molecular ecology of parasites, and Shawn Garrett, MSUM Chemistry Department, on effects of cortisol in zebrafish.

 I also enjoy the stimulating benefits of collaborations with labs at other institutions.

 1. Reproductive behavioral ecology of pupfish and convict cichlids Murray Itzkowitz, Lehigh University